docsmith-darshan/tom_theme/pages/mydoc/mydoc_Server_Preparation.md

 ```

 {{site.data.alerts.tip}}
-<p>You can run the following command to verify the status of MariaDB.</p>
+<p>You can also run the following command to verify the status of MariaDB.</p>
 <pre>
 systemctl status mariadb
 </pre>